The short answer

 We often feel a lot of fear, guilt, shame, and confusion around screen time for our children.

-But Dr. Michael Rich, known as “the Mediatrician” believes that when we let go of guilt and take a proactive approach rather than a fear-based one, we can help our kids establish a healthy relationship with technology.
+But Dr. Rich, known as “the Mediatrician” believes that when we let go of guilt and take a proactive approach rather than a fear-based one, we can help our kids establish a healthy relationship with technology.

 For the last 30 years, he’s been collecting and conducting research on how children and their physical, mental, and social health are affected by screens.
 His book, The Mediatrician's Guide: A Joyful Approach to Raising Healthy, Smart, Kind Kids in a Screen-Saturated World, dives into these topics.